 Property owners do not owe a duty of care to unknown trespassers.
 Anyone trespassing on a property without the owner’s knowledge or consent is owed no safety duty.
 If unsafe property conditions hurt an unknown trespasser, the trespasser has very limited legal recourse.

-Hard to detect hazards, like uneven stairs and floors, cause many slip and fall accidents.
+Hard to detect hazards, like uneven stairs and floors, cause many accidents.
 Uneven floors or crooked stairs are not always easy to spot just by looking at them.
 Many people do not realize the floor or stairs are uneven until it is too late.
 Property owners must inspect for these kinds of hazards, or they may be responsible for someone’s injuries.

 Damages You Can Recover in Alpharetta Slip and Fall Lawsuits